 SECTION 1.
 PURPOSE

 The purpose of this act is to amend the election code to change the method of electing United States Senators in this state.
-This act is necessary to restore the Founders’ original intent for Senate elections by providing for the election of Senators by a majority of districts in this state, as opposed to the current system of popular election.
+This act is necessary to restore the Founders’ original intent for Senate elections by providing for the election of Senators by a majority of counties in this state, as opposed to the current system of popular election.

 SECTION 2.
 AMENDMENTS